nix-community/dconf2nix/README.md

 ### Installation

-For now, a binary can be downloaded from [releases](https://github.com/gvolpe/dconf2nix/releases).
-You can also get it via [Cachix](https://app.cachix.org/cache/dconf2nix).

-#### Nix

-In the future, I plan to make the binary available on Nixpkgs as well as in other places for easy installation.
-Until then, you can install it via the following command:
+The simplest way is to install it via `nix-env`, in which case it will be compiled in your machine.

 ```shell
 nix-env -i -f https://github.com/gvolpe/dconf2nix/archive/v0.0.4.tar.gz
 ```

+You could also get it via [Cachix](https://app.cachix.org/cache/dconf2nix) to reduce the installation time.

-Alternatively, here's a derivation for the binary you can use to avoid compiling it (only for Linux-x86-64):
+Alternatively, here's a derivation for the binary you can use to avoid compiling it (only for Linux-x86-64 for now):

 ```nix
 { stdenv }: